Jamie Thyer Jamie Thyer and his new Worried Men

 Roger gave me (gave me!) this Fender Pro Reverb amplifier.
 Just the ticket for recording clean sounds.
 Very handy for putting your feet on when playing too.

-HOME FINGERPRINT FILE GIG LIST BIOGRAPHY VENUES INSTRUMENTS MANORAKS HELLO!
+HOME FINGERPRINT FILE GIG LIST BIOGRAPHY INSTRUMENTS MANORAKS HELLO!
 BARGAINS LINKS

 Website by Nicki Thomas